pil0706/Map_blog/_posts/2019-09-04-Position of POIs.md

 - if a country's label position in the two maps are close enough,
     - means that, the country is not being focused by Apple and Google Maps(except, France?)
 - else,
-    - it is being cared?
+    - it is being cared for?

 <br>
 <br>
 But, I know for sure that the two Koreas are not being focused.<br>
-From the screenshots above, you now can tell the two services have totally different philosophies in map designing.
+From the screenshots above, you now can tell the two services have different philosophies in map designing.

 ### What about Capitals?

-It seems like Google Maps considers capital cities when country lables are plotted.
+It seems like Google Maps considers capital cities when country labels are plotted.
 <br>
-For instance, the centroid of Poland is south-west area of its capital, Warsaw.<br>
+For instance, the centroid of Poland is the south-west area of its capital, Warsaw.<br>
-But, Google moved the country label up of Warsaw so that it does not overlapped with the capital.
+But, Google moved the country label up of Warsaw so that it does not overlap with the capital.
 <br>
-If it stays in centroid of the country, and it covers the capital, either one of labels will not be shown.
+If it stays in the centroid of the country, and it covers the capital, either one of the labels will not be shown.

 <img src="https://github.com/pil0706/pil0706.github.io/blob/master/screenshots/positionofpois/ne_centroid_z5_eu1.png?raw=true">

 <br>
 <br>
-Also, I have noticed that if there aren't enough space to move the labels (like Belgium & the Nerherlands),<br>
+Also, I have noticed that if there isn't enough space to move the labels (like Belgium & the Netherlands),<br>
 <br>
 Google decided to reduce the font size based on its area.